 You’re probably thinking, that is not a program.

 You’re right.
-It isn’t a program; however, if you are most comfortable writing longhand, then you need to be writing longhand.
-Remember, the most essential part of family history writing is to get to the end of your first draft.
+It isn’t a program.
+If you are most comfortable writing longhand, you need to be writing longhand.
+Remember, an essential part of family history writing is to get to the end of your first draft.

 If a pen and paper help you write your first draft, then that’s what you use.